 Improving the Odds

 The best way to eliminate gum disease as a potential obstacle for pregnancy is by practicing quality oral hygiene.
 Brushing and flossing daily can help remove bacteria from the mouth that contributes to the development of gum disease, and scheduling regular dental appointments with a family dentist can help spot the disease before it has the opportunity to progress.
 Because a woman’s hormones fluctuate, you may need to schedule routine cleanings and exams more frequently than once every six months.

 A woman should also schedule a dental appointment prior to attempting to becoming pregnant.
 This will provide your dentist with the opportunity to check for the early signs of gum disease and treat any condition found so you can increase your chance at conception.
-Pregnant woman have a higher risk of gum disease, so be sure to inform Dr. Goldwyn when you do become pregnant so he can provide you with the best ways of maintaining your oral health during pregnancy.
+Pregnant woman have a higher risk of gum disease, so be sure to inform your dentist or Dr. Goldwyn when you do become pregnant so they can provide you with the best ways of maintaining your oral health during pregnancy.